duyu09/MKTY-System/README_EN.md

 - **🏫 Thesis Advisors:**
   - Academic Mentor: **JIANG Wenfeng** (Chinese: _姜文峰_; Vietnamese: _Khương Văn Phong_), Lecturer, Faculty of Computer Science and Technology, Qilu University of Technology (Shandong Academy of Sciences)
   - Enterprise Mentor: **LI Jun** (Chinese: _李君_; Vietnamese: _Lý Quân_), Shandong Strong (Shichuang) Software Training College, Ambow Education Group ([NYSE: AMBO](https://www.nyse.com/quote/XASE:AMBO))

+This system is released under a modified `AGPLv3` open-source license.
+Before downloading, using, modifying, or distributing this software system project and its source code, please carefully read and fully understand the contents of the [LICENSE](./LICENSE) file.

+Commercial use of this system is strictly prohibited without the author's written consent.
+No organization or individual (including but not limited to advisors or mentors) may use any part or the entirety of this system for any commercial or profit-making activities in any form.
+This includes, but is not limited to, selling this system project as a "graduation project" or "course project" or engaging in any other profit-oriented activities.

 ## 🔗 Links